FedeDP/ncursesFM/README.md

 Archlinux users can now install ncursesFM from aur: https://aur.archlinux.org/packages/ncursesfm-git/

-Build requires ncurses, libconfig, libcups, libarchive and openssl.
+Build requires ncurses, libconfig, libcups, libarchive, openssl and libmagic.
-At runtime it requires ncurses, libconfig and (optionally) {fuseiso, libcups, libarchive, openssl}
+At runtime it requires ncurses, libconfig, libmagic and (optionally) {fuseiso, libcups, libarchive, openssl}
+In Archlinux libmagic is provided by "file" package, that is part of base-devel group.
+So it is not listed inside PKGBUILD.

 ![Alt text](ncursesfm.png?raw=true)